Use Twitter Blocks to display a feed of recent tweets and a Follow button that leads to your Twitter profile.

 - Check Show Follow Button to add a Follow @YourName button that leads to your Twitter profile.

-You can display a feed of other people's tweets by hashtag, mentions, or any term instead of displaying your tweets.
+You can display a feed of other user's tweets by hashtag, mention, or a search term instead of displaying your own tweets.
 Search feeds display results from tweets posted in the last seven days.
 You can use the search function on up to 20 Twitter Blocks per site.

 Displaying a search in the Twitter Block is a great way to: